 Now the only thing missing is actual sunshine and warm temperatures.
 We’re ready whenever you are summer!

-Sarah is mom to the two cutest little girls in the world.
-Before choosing to make changing diapers and reading bed time stories her full time gig, she earned a degree in political science from The University of South Dakota, worked in the governor’s office as a policy analyst and dabbled in communications at her local utility.
+Sarah is mom to the two cutest little girls in the entire world.
+Before choosing to make changing diapers and reading bed time stories her full time gig, she earned an M.A. in Political Science from The University of South Dakota, worked in the Governor’s Office as a policy analyst and dabbled in communications at her local utility.
 Follow Sarah on Twitter @EnergyMommy.